Motorcycle ambulances? An Italian solution exists and it is designed for most jammed areas

 You will have an entirely “autonomous” team for patient therapy, and you will need the ambulance arrival only to carry the patient to the hospital.

-The medical car with nurse and physician on board is “the excellent” solution among health supports that the pre-hospital system can offer to the patient.
+The non transporting EMS vehicle car with nurse and physician on board is “the excellent” solution among health supports that the pre-hospital system can offer to the patient.
 But it is a high cost in terms of employee, training, and equipment.
-For this reason, usually, EMS reduce the number of necessary workstations extending the travel radius, exposing (not rarely) patients to dangerous delays.
+For this reason, usually, EMS reduces the number of necessary workstations extending the travel radius, exposing (not rarely) patients to dangerous delays.
 Also, this type of rescue vehicle finds practical difficulties to reach the target with the right speed when it has to travel heavily trafficked roads with significant risks and in any case great stress on the part of the crews (city center, seaside areas in summer, remote regions, rough road).
 The medical response car with a doctor and a “first responder driver” on board reduces the crew’s operational health capabilities but reduces costs compared to the previous vehicle.
 It keeps unchanged all logistical difficulties and risks related to seasonal and city traffic.

 The initial investment for the lowest purchase: on average € 15,000, in addition to expenses for electromedical equipment that will be less important, for the smaller storage of a motorcycle.
 You can also choose to prepare different box and bags, that you can set up with additional safeguards for advanced care.
 In this case, more integration with the ambulance network is essential (oxygen reserves in case of administration of CPAP; immobilization devices, excluding the T-pod; etc.)